qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 The @alg decorator
 ------------------

-By using the @alg decorator, you can create your own algorithms by writing the corresponding Python code and adding a few extra lines to supply additional information needed to define the semantics of the algorithm.
+Using the @alg decorator, you can create your own algorithms by writing the Python code and adding a few extra lines to supply additional information needed to make it a proper Processing algorithm.
-This simplifies the creation of algorithms and specification of inputs and outputs.
+This simplifies the creation of algorithms and the specification of inputs and outputs.

 One important limitation with the decorator approach is that algorithms created in this way will always be added to a user's Processing Scripts provider -- it is not possible to add these algorithms to a custom provider, e.g. for use in plugins.

-The following code takes a vector layer, counts the number of features, does a buffer operation and creates a raster layer from the result of the buffer operation using the @alg decorator.
+The following code uses the @alg decorator to take a vector layer, count the number of features, do a buffer operation and create a raster layer from the result of the buffer operation.
 The buffer layer, raster layer and number of features are returned.

 .. testcode::